WisdmLabs/moodle-format_remuiformat/README.md

-Edwiser RemUI Course Format - Description
+Edwiser Course Format - Description
 ===========================
-Edwiser RemUI Course Format plugin comes with two layouts, List and Cards.
+Edwiser Course Format plugin comes with two layouts, List and Cards.
 List layout is one of the simplest looking yet power-packed Course Formats out there.
 You can display all your course topics in the form of Lists!
 Card layout lets your learners view all the topics in the form of Cards.
 With this Card Format, you can display the activities of each section, listed down on the Cards itself.

-Edwiser RemUI Course Format comes packed with the following features
+Edwiser Course Format comes packed with the following features
 ====================================================================
 * List Layout
 * List Layout give option to show all sections on single the page.